 Procedures must also be established for collecting and maintaining records relating to bus maintenance and inspections, driver credentials, driver training records, complaints and any investigations of complaints.
 These must be collected by each district or charter school, regardless of whether it is the district or a contractor that provides the school bus services.

-The state Department of Education and Department of Safety are required by the bill to develop the transportation supervisor training program, establish a system for monitoring district and school compliance with state laws on school buses, and prepare and distribute best practices on managing student transportation.
+The state Department of Education & Department of Safety are required by the bill to develop the transportation supervisor training program, establish a system for monitoring district and school compliance with state laws on school buses, and prepare and distribute best practices on managing student transportation.